 The Initial Operational Test and Evaluation (IOT&E) is conducted on production, or production representative articles, to determine whether systems are operationally effective and suitable for intended use by representative users to support the decision to proceed beyond Low-Rate Initial Production (LRIP).

-The IOT&E will normally test to the values in the Capability Production Development (CPD).
+The IOT&E will normally test the values in the Capability Production Development (CPD).
 The threshold and objective values from the Capability Development Document (CDD) are, therefore, superseded by the specific production values detailed in the CPD.
-Reduction in any Key Performance Parameters (KPP) threshold value will require reassessment of the military utility of the reduced capability.
+Reduction in any Key Performance Parameters (KPP) threshold value will require a reassessment of the military utility of the reduced capability.

 The Operational Test Readiness Review (OTTR) is conducted to determine if a system can proceed into IOT&E. Once approved, an IOT&E must be completed before the Full Rate Production Decision (FRPD).
 More than one IOT&E may be conducted on the system if there are system performance problems requiring retest, the system is decertified, or a need exists to test in different environments IOT&E is conducted by an Operational Test & Evaluation (OT&E) agency independent of the contractor, Program Management Office (PMO), or developing agency.
 Title 10 USC 2399 requires DoD to conduct an independent, IOT&E on major programs (Acquisition Category (ACAT) I & II) before entering Full-Rate Production (FRP).